donnemartin/interactive-coding-challenges/README.md

 Challenges, solutions, and unit tests are presented in the form of **IPython/Jupyter Notebooks**.

-* Notebooks currently contain mostly Python solutions, but can be extended to include [44 supported languages](https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages)
+* Notebooks currently contain mostly Python solutions (tested on both Python 2.7 and Python 3.4), but can be extended to include [44 supported languages](https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages)
 * Repo will be **continually updated** with new solutions and challenges
 * Contributions are welcome!
 See the [Contributing Guidelines](https://github.com/donnemartin/interactive-coding-challenges/blob/master/CONTRIBUTING.md).